duoh/docker-comprehensive-lab-guide/README.md

 # docker-conprehensive-lab-guide
 The guide comprises 3 sections.
-Beginning with Docker basics, this section is to recap how to install docker engine on given environments and how to use docker cli to manipulate container images and instances.
+Beginning with Docker basics, this section is to recap how to install docker engine on a given environment and how to use Docker cli to manipulate container instances and images.
 The second part focuses on how to use a Dockerfile to create a production-grade container image.
-Typically, an application has more than one container images.
-The last topic show how Docker Compose can be used to manage multiple container instances.
+The last topic show how Docker Compose can be used to manage a mult-container application.

 1. Docker basics
 2. Dockerfile